ChartsCSS/ChartsCSS.org/src/components/stacked.md

 ## Simple vs. Percentage

-To change the display from a simple stacked view to a percentage stacked view, change the `--size` property.
+To change the display from a simple stacked view to a percentage stacked view, change the `--size` variable.

 For a **simple view**, we divide by the total number we want to compare the group to: